GridRL/GridRL/README.md

 Getting Started
 ===============
-The script is currently tested on Python 3.10, more versions will be checked and supported in the future.
+The script is currently tested on Python 3.10 and 3.11, more versions will be checked and supported in the future.
 Minimal experience of gymnasium environment structure and Reinforcement Learning is required.
 An examples using Stable-Baselines3 PPO algorithm is currently provided.
 Pufferlib-CleanRL implementation in project.